flengyel/Zettel/README.md

 \# `immutableID` `title`

 > The value of `immutableID` doesn’t change, although `title` might  change.
 This syntax relies on enabling the Zettlr `Preferences → Display` setting “If present, use the first heading  level 1 instead of the filename.”
 This will display the IDs and  titles of Zettel markdown files in the Zettlr file manager pane.
 Without this setting, the file manager will only show the Zettlr  filenames, which in my implementation are IDs.

 ###   1.c.1.
 CONTEXT Zettel IDs

-The keyword CONTEXT followed by a list of wikilinks of Zettel IDs such that for each `ID` in the list, `immutableID` either:
+A list of wikilinks of Zettel IDs such that for each `ID` in the list, `immutableID` either:

 -   continues `ID`;
 -   comments on (or raises a question about) an aspect of `ID`; or,
 -   begins a new topic and `ID` is the wikilink of an index.
--   No other Zettel ID belongs with CONTEXT.

-The keyword CONTEXT applies to Zettel IDs satisfying the above conditions only.
-Zettels that might provide context for ```immutableID``` in other senses of the term 'context' are excluded.

 > The CONTEXT header section is adaptation of Niklas Luhmann’s Folgezettel ID system to digital Zettelkasten.
-Folgezettel IDs are  spanning tree coordinates for the graph of Zettels of a Zettelkasten (c.f. [[[20211030133016](https://forum.zettelkasten.de/discussion/comment/13422/#Comment_13422)]]  Folgezettel Formalized).
-In addition to specifying the location of a Zettel in a distinguished spanning tree, a Folgezettel ID indicates whether that Zettel: continues a  prior Zettel; comments on or raises a question about an aspect of a prior Zettel; or, begins a new topic.
-If the current Zettel with ID `immutableID` begins a new topic, link to an index with ID [[00000000000000]] (for example).
-The index Zettel serves as the default context that `immutableID` "continues."
+Folgezettel IDs are  spanning tree coordinates for the graph of Zettels of a Zettelkasten.

 ### 1.c.2.
 Keywords in \#hashtag format